-The University has several policies that are approved by the Governing Council and which apply to all students.
-Each student must become familiar with the policies.
-The University will assume that he or she has done so.
-The rules and regulations of the Faculty are listed in this calendar.
-In applying to the Faculty, the student assumes certain responsibilities to the University and the Faculty and, if admitted and registered, shall be subject to all rules, regulations and policies cited in the calendar.
+The University has several policies that are approved by Governing Council that apply to all students.
+Each student must become familiar with the policies and the University will assume that they have done so.
+The rules and regulations of the

-All University policies can be found at www.governingcouncil.utoronto.ca/policies.htm.
+Faculty are listed in this Calendar.
+In applying to the Faculty, the student assumes certain responsibilities to the University and the Faculty and, if admitted and registered, shall be subject to all rules, regulations and policies cited in the Calendar.

+All University policies can be found at governingcouncil.utoronto.ca/secretariat/policies.
 Those which are of particular importance to students are:

-- Policy on Access to Student Academic Records - Code of Behaviour on Academic Matters - Code of Student Conduct - University Assessment and Grading Practices Policy - Policy on Official Correspondence with Students
+- Access to Information and Protection of Privacy at U of T - Code of Behaviour on Academic Matters - Code of Student Conduct - University Assessment and Grading Practices Policy - Policy on Official Correspondence with Students

-More information about students' rights and responsibilities can be found online: www.viceprovoststudents.utoronto.ca/publicationsandpolicies/rights-and-responsibilities.htm.
+More information about students' rights and responsibilities can be found online at www.viceprovoststudents.utoronto.ca/students.